PanosK92/SpartanEngine/readme.md

 - Wide file format support: 10+ for fonts, 20+ for audio, 30+ for images, and 40+ for models.

 # Roadmap
-- Keep an eye on Vulkan, it's stable but you never know.
 - Continue switching to bindless.
-- Continue work on D3D12 (on going and non blocking since Vulkan is there).
 - Skeletal Animation.
 - Eye Adaptation.
 - Subsurface scattering.
 - Ray traced reflections & shadows.
 - Dynamic resolution scaling (and use FSR 2, to properly reconstuct).
+- Scripting.
 - Export on Windows.
 - Improved the editor style/theme.
-- Scripting.
-- Linux port.
+- Continue work on D3D12 (low priority since Vulkan is there).
+- Linux port (low priority since the target audience is small).

 If you are looking at what to do, there are more ideas in the [issues]([https://github.com/PanosK92/SpartanEngine/wiki/Wiki](https://github.com/PanosK92/SpartanEngine/issues)) section.